 He and Jiang Yanli walked together alongshore, their boots wet with the ever-present mud of the riverbed, their ears filled with the whisper of wind in foliage and the sounds of running water.
 Often the childish cry of Wen Yueying’s voice reached them from ahead, as she failed again to catch the hen she had set her mind to return.
 Wei Wuxian knew just how dearly she wanted to be the one who handed it over to the old cook, after the woman had given her sweet cakes on the day she had visited the kitchen for the first time.

 They reached a slope in the ground, a wooden and decrepit fence surrounding a house made out of rough wood.
 The soil had subsided there over the years, and the house almost looked ready to slide into the water.
 The river licked its southern edge softly.

-Wei Wuxian saw himself there, years ago, drinking from the river in hope of quenching more than simply thirst.
+Wei Wuxian saw himself there, years ago, drinking from the stream in hope of quenching more than simple thirst.

 He blinked.
 Looked away from the house.
 “Yes,” he replied, “sorry, did you say something?”

 Jiang Yanli was staring at him; she must have spoken several times already, trying to catch his attention.
 Her forehead smoothed over when he pushed himself into smiling at her.
 “I simply wanted to know more about how you met them,” she told him.
 “Those children.
 They seem to love you very much.”